'The Surgeon Dentist' by Pierre Fauchard

 Who was Pierre Fauchard and what did he bring to dentistry?

-Brian explained that “Pierre Fauchard was born in Brittany in 1778.
+Brian explained that “Pierre Fauchard was born in Brittany.
 At 15 he began training as a surgeon with the French Navy where his teacher, Surgeon Major Alexandre Poteleret, was particularly interested in diseases of the teeth and mouth.
 Nineteen years later Pierre moved to Paris as a ‘Chirurgien-dentiste’ (Surgeon-dentist), where he ran a very successful practice as a skilled and knowledgeable operator”

 We must remember that in the early 1700s, dentistry was very primitive.
 “There were no formal training or governing bodies.
 It was a free-for-all with the public suffering the consequences of ignorance and incompetence in the hands of the operator.
 Those ‘dentists’ of any standing jealously guarded their techniques from those less able than themselves!”.
 We come from delightful stock then eh.
 It was into this maelstrom of ignorance, incompetence, greed and disease that Pierre launched his seminal work on dental procedures, based on scientific research and his own clinical observations.